 IslandSingle Malt Scotch Whisky

-Scotland’s labyrinthine archipelago of islands were obvious locations for distilleries, especially at a time when illegal operations were the norm.
-Just a scattered handful of these far-flung facilities remain now (excluding Islay) – although a few newcomers hint at an island distilling renaissance.
+Scotland’s islands were obvious locations for distilleries, especially at a time when illegal operations were the norm.
+Just a scattered handful of these far-flung producers remain now– although a few newcomers hint at an island distilling renaissance.

 Far and wide

 The Islands classification of single malt whiskies is a category of convenience, since these distilleries officially fall under the Highland denomination.
-They’re also the most scattered collection of distillery locations, from Arran in the south to Lewis in the north-west and Orkney (plus soon Shetland) in the north.
+They’re also the most scattered collection of distillery locations, from Arran in the south to Lewis in the north-west and Orkney.

 Inner strength

-If such a disparate collection of distilleries has a heart, it is the Inner Hebrides, which apart from Islay includes Skye, home to Talisker’s mix of peat and pepper; Jura’s eponymous malty slow burner; and on Mull, gale-lashed Tobermory’s fruity malt, alongside its smoky alter ego, Ledaig.
+If such a disparate collection of distilleries has a heart, it is the Inner Hebrides, which apart from Islay includes Skye, home to Talisker’s and Torabhaig’s maritime peat; Jura’s eponymous malty slow burner; and on Mull, gale-lashed Tobermory’s fruity malt, alongside its smoky alter ego, Ledaig.

 Northern exposure